Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Experimental Results

-In this experiment, we are going to explore when there is a nearly monotone relationship between training margin error and test margin error such that Theorem \ref{thm:marg-err} and Theorem \ref{thm:qmargin} can be applied to predict the tendency of generalization (test) error.
+In this section, we show that when the expressive power of models are comparable to data complexity, the dynamics of training margin distributions and that of test margin distributions share similar phase transitions which enables us to predict generalization (test) error utilizing the theorems in this paper.
+In this experiment, we are going to demonstrate when there is a nearly monotone relationship between training margin error and test margin error such that Theorem \ref{thm:marg-err} and Theorem \ref{thm:qmargin} can be applied to predict the tendency of generalization (test) error.

 First let's consider training a basic CNN(50) on CIFAR10 dataset with and without random noise.
 The relations between test error and \emph{training margin error} $e_\gamma(\nf(x),y)$ with $\gamma=9.8$, \emph{inverse quantile margin} $1/\hat{\gamma}_{q,t}$ with $q=0.6$ are shown in Figure \ref{fig:bcnn-fixrc}.
 In this simple example where the network is small and the dataset is simple, the bounds (\ref{eq:margin-dis}) and (\ref{eq:qmargin}) show a good prediction power: they stop either near the epoch of sufficient training without noise (Left, original data) or before an overfitting occurs with noise (Right, 10 percents label corrupted).